Alan Matheney

+Background

+Matheney married Lisa Bianco in 1977.
+The two lived together in Mishawaka, Indiana.
+They had two daughters together.
+During their marriage, Matheney became physically abusive towards his wife.
+In 1985, Bianco divorced him.
+Shortly after the divorce was finalized, Alan kidnapped their two daughters and fled out of state.
+He came back with them when Bianco promised to drop the charges.

+In 1987, Matheney was charged with beating and raping Bianco.

+Murder

 The eight-hour release pass authorized Matheney to travel to Indianapolis; instead he travelled to St. Joseph County.
 He changed clothes and took an unloaded shotgun from a friend's house.
 He then traveled to Mishawaka and parked his car two houses down from Bianco's home.
 He broke into her house through the back door and then chased her down the street.
 He caught and beat her to death with the shotgun while his two daughters and numerous neighbors looked on.
 Even so, this case was held up on appeals for 16 years.
 The case caused a law change in the state of Indiana, which required victims to be informed if an inmate was released.
 The State also agreed to pay the estate of Bianco $900,000 in compensation.

 At his trial he argued that he was legally insane.
 One mental health professional diagnosed him as having schizophreniform disorder and another said he had paranoid personality disorder with psychotic delusions.
 None said he was legally insane at the time of the crime.
 Matheney stated that he believed Bianco was in a conspiracy against him.

 He refused to appear before a hearing of the Indiana Parole Board on September 19.
 Then on September 24, 2005, the Indiana Supreme Court ruled 5–0 to reject a request for a new trial.
 Finally, Governor Mitch Daniels denied clemency on September 27.

 His lawyer released a final statement that read:

 I love my family and my children.
 I'm sorry for the pain I've caused them.
 I thank my friends who stood by me … I'm sure my grandchildren will grow up happy and healthy in the care of their wonderful parents.